pranalipandit/AIS-intern_Pranali_Pandit/README.md

 Task_3
  Used define function
-   - (1. Write a Python function to find the maximum of from given        2)Write a Python function to sum all the numbers in a list.
+   - (1)Write a Python function to find the maximum of from given        2)Write a Python function to sum all the numbers in a list.
 Sample List : [8, 2, 3, 0, 7] Expected Output : 20

      3)Write a Python function that takes a list and returns a new list with distinct elements from the first list.
 Sample List : [1,2,3,3,3,3,4,5] Unique List : [1, 2, 3, 4, 5]